AnnaFetz/KDI_Events_in_Trentino/Documentation/README.md

 * Project Presentation: the presentation presented at the end of the course to summarize the final model

-* Conversion document: an additional folder containing two tables referring to the OpenDATA Trentino dataset about [accessibility](http://www.contextaware.provincia.tn.it/PortaleCxA/faces/openData.jsp).
-The first table is the original form used to gather data (from [HandiCREA](https://www.handicrea.it) cooperative), and the other describes the codes and their meaning.
+* Conversion document: additional files referring to the OpenDATA Trentino dataset about [accessibility](http://www.contextaware.provincia.tn.it/PortaleCxA/faces/openData.jsp).
+While _scheda di rilevazione.pdf_ is the original form used to gather data (from [HandiCREA](https://www.handicrea.it) cooperative), the other two files (pdf and excel) describes the codes and their meaning.